 Offered through Distance Education with On-Site Requirements

 The Master of Science Program in Nursing Leadership prepares nurses as leaders to assume leadership positions across all levels of nursing and health care continuum.
-This program is offered as an executive cohort program using a blended model with scheduled on-site immersions and curriculum delivery via a computer mediated modality.

 Graduate Program Outcomes

 - Incorporate the concepts of leadership change, collaboration, and innovation into the role of nurse leader.(Essential IV)

 - Implement leadership skills to manage change, improve outcomes, and create a preferred future for nursing practice.
 (Essential II)